ianlucas/cs2-match-plugin/README.md

 The plugin has compatibility with most Get5 events.
 Once you setup `get5_remote_log_url` ConVar with a URL, the plugin will send events to it.
 You can refer to the events at [Get5 Events & Forwards](https://splewis.github.io/get5/latest/events.html).

-Not all events are implemented, and some events may have some differences.
-Check below.
+Not all events are implemented, and some events may have some differences, so please check below.

 #### Missing events